What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

-Record user sessions in real-time to replay them and analyze how customers are engaging with your product at different steps through their journey.
+Record user sessions in real-time to replay them and analyze user engagement with your product at different steps through their journey.

-You can spot “rage clicking,” broken links, misleading marketing messages or insufficient product hints, etc.
+You can spot rage-clicking, broken links, misleading marketing messages, insufficient product hints, etc.

 These help to understand the why.

 Hotjar is the best UX analytics software for this purpose.